SOC 2 Compliance Cost: Budget Planning Guide

 The Largest Hidden Cost: Your Internal Labor

-For a fifty-person company, budget for roughly five hundred to one thousand hours of internal labor over the six-month preparation phase.
-For a two-hundred-person company, budget for fifteen hundred to three thousand hours.
+This is where companies get surprised.
+Auditor fees might be $50,000, but getting to the point where the auditor can do their job requires 3 to 6 months of your staff's time.
+For a 50-person company, budget for roughly 500 to 1,000 hours of internal labor over the 6-month preparation phase.
+For a 200-person company, budget for 1,500 to 3,000 hours.
 This varies wildly based on how much documentation and control maturity you already have.
 If you're starting from scratch with no policies and no logging infrastructure, budget on the high end.
-If you already have most controls documented and operating, you might get away with three hundred to five hundred hours.
+If you already have most controls documented and operating, you might get away with 300 to 500 hours.

 Scope Complexity and How It Affects Costs

 A smaller scope means lower auditor fees.
 A larger scope means higher fees.
 Scope is determined by which systems, processes, and Trust Service Criteria are being evaluated.
-For a small company with a single SaaS platform, scope might be narrow: just the production infrastructure, maybe the Security criterion, and not Availability or Processing Integrity.
+For a small company with a single SaaS platform, scope might be narrow: just the production infrastructure, the Security criterion, and not Availability or Processing Integrity.
 For a large company with multiple products, multiple data centers, multiple office locations, and customers in multiple jurisdictions, scope is huge: multiple systems, multiple criteria, complex interactions between systems, compliance requirements in different countries.

 Bigger scope means more testing, more documentation to review, more controls to verify.
 If your scope includes "we encrypt all customer data at rest and in transit and we continuously monitor for any unencrypted data," that's more complex than "we encrypt data in our primary database."
 If your scope includes "we maintain a disaster recovery plan and test it quarterly," that's more work to verify than "we maintain a disaster recovery plan."
 The auditor has to look at actual test results, not just policy.